Endurance develops strength of character in us~ Romans 5:4 NLT

 This time to live in Greenfield, where I started elementary school.

-My fraternal Grandfather was quite a business man & entrepreneur.
-From the family stories I've heard & the paperwork that I inherited from my father's collection, Grandpa Jim had a Auto Livery & Taxi company, a Portable Hammer Mill, owned a variety of real estate both in Iowa & Missouri.
-In 1947 he sold a rooming house in Creston, for the new Union County Court House.
+My fraternal Grandfather was quite a businessman & entrepreneur.
+From the family stories I've heard & the paperwork I inherited from my father's collection, Grandpa Jim had an Auto Livery & Taxi company, a Portable Hammer Mill & owned real estate both in Iowa & Missouri.
+In 1947 he sold a rooming house in Creston, for the new Union County Court House to be built.

 Notice the phone number~